Special-Niewbie/HandleOS/features.md

 The central icon opens `Windows Security Settings` only if you are in `Desktop Mode` in case you need Windows Defender settings.
 The other two icons, regardless of whether you are in `Desktop Mode` or `Console Mode`, temporarily activate or deactivate Windows Defender if you need the full potential of the console without antivirus background services in-game (temporary).
 These work only if you have `Tamper Protection` - **disabled**; Tamper Protection security it is the service that prevents software from turning off the antivirus.
 I intentionally made in this light way to disable only if you turn off manually the Tamper Protection, because I didn't want the C2D software to be too invasive in this regard.

 ### 8. Wifi Settings

 Icon to facilitate touchscreen use, by opening the settings for available Wifi networks (only if you are in `Desktop Mode`).

+### 9. **Fix Touch Keyboard**:

+If you turn on your Handled/PC and for some reason frequently switch few times between `Desktop Mode` and `Console Mode` - this happens in quick succession - Windows may sometimes encounter a bug that causes the Touch Keyboard to pop up every time you interact with the system.

+*What This Button Does*:
+The Fix Touch Keyboard button helps resolve this issue by resetting the `Touch Keyboard` functionality.
+After using this button, if the keyboard continues to reappear, please follow these steps:

+- ***Close the Virtual Touch Keyboard:*** If the Touch Keyboard still appears, close it manually by pressing `X` window button to prevent further interruptions.

+- ***Run the Function Again:*** Press the `Fix Touch Keyboard` button once more.
+  - ***Use the Controller:*** Move the Controller D-Pad left and right and press some buttons in meantime the Fix Touch Keyboard button it's resetting the service (around 5 seconds).

+  - ***Close the Keyboard Again**:* After reset, if necessary,  could pop-up the Touch Keyboard again for just a time , press the `X` on the Keyboard Window and close the keyboard manually again, and the problem it's solved.
+    This process should address the issue and prevent the keyboard from reappearing.

 ----------------------------------------------------------------------------------------------------------------------------------------